3rd March, 2026

 If you are not already familiar with the 5 steps to risk assessments, check out our blog post - What Are The 5 Steps To Risk Assessment?

 You might think about reviewing your risk assessments once a year, but what if things change in the meantime?
-You might think you can review it if the regulations change, but risks assessments are about reducing risks, not just legal limits.
-You might wonder if you can just plan to review it if there are problems, but what if problems don't get reported?
+You might think you can review it if the regulations change, but risk assessments are about reducing risks, not just legal limitations.

 In this post, we will look at how often you need to review a risk assessment and the reasons for reviewing your risk assessment.
-Including:

 Annual Reviews

-You probably realise you need to review your risk assessments from time to time.
-And many businesses tend to go with an annual review of all of their health and safety documentation.
+Many businesses tend to go with an annual review of all of their health and safety documentation.
 And that's a good place to start.

-If you're not reviewing at least annually, then it won't be long before clients or other people reviewing your health and safety documents (for example, health and safety accreditation schemes) send them back asking for up to date documents.
+If you're not reviewing at least annually, then it won't be long before clients or other people reviewing your health and safety documents (for example, health and safety accreditation schemes) send them back asking for up-to-date documents.

 Support this with examples of risk assessments and method statements or safe systems of work arising from those assessments completed in the past 12 months.